 We have a torch with a range of tops with different dinosaurs so you can make shadows.
 I can’t find a link for the dinosaur one but the same brand also does a jungle theme torch.

-A recent find for us also on the video is the reversible sequin bag.
+A recent find for us also on the is the reversible sequin bag.
 There are lots of reversible sequin products in the shops at the moment like t-shirts and pillows.
-They are great for my tactile boy, I particularly like our rainbow sequin bag.
+They are great for my tactile boy, I particularly like our rainbow sequin cushion.

 A great present we got for my sons birthday was this LED light up writing board, it is fantastic for mark making practice.
 This can also be seen in action on the video.

 Galt do some great little activity books that I keep in my bag to use if we are out.
 The water magic one is fantastic and keeps my boy occupied for ages (helpful if I want a conversation with a friend over coffee).
 Another one we like is the scratch art.